 Module credits 8.00

+NQF Level 06

 Prerequisites COS 110 and COS 151

 Contact time 1 practical per week, 2 lectures per week

 Language of tuition Module is presented in English

 Department Computer Science

-Period of presentation Semester 1

 This module introduces students to a framework for investigating both computability and complexity of problems.
 Topics include, but are not limited to: finite-state machines, regular expressions and their application in a language such as awk, the Halting problem, context-free grammars, P vs NP problem, NP-complete class, reduction techniques, regular languages, DFAs and NFAs, Lattices, Church-Turing thesis.